ss3sim/ss3sim/inst/ms/manuscript.md

 Figure 1: Flow diagram of ss3sim

-Figure X: Folder and file setup?

-Figure X: Panels with example model and output
+Figure 2: Panels with output from the example

 # Tables #

 Table 1: User-facing ss3sim functions and a description of their purpose.

 ----------------------------------------------------------------
 Function name          Description
 ---------------------- -----------------------------------------
 `change_f`             Changes the fishing mortality